 We will be seeing 2 scripts in today’s blog:

-- First is for adding a new face.
+- The first is for adding a new face.

-- Second is for realtime Face Recognition using KNN.
+- The second is for real-time Face Recognition using KNN.

 Before proceeding please read my previous post: THE EASIEST WAY TO PERFORM FACE AND EYE DETECTION IN PYTHON USING HAARCASCADES AND OPENCV